 Believe it or not, there’s one field that’s more nuanced than wine itself: wine writing and blogging.
-Some wine bloggers cover specific niches in the industry, others focus on helping newcomers fall in love with tasting, exploring and learning about wine.
+Some wine bloggers cover specific niches in the industry, others focus on helping newcomers fall in love with tasting, exploring and learning, casually enjoying a glass of red wine.
 Still other bloggers cover wine news, reviews and winemaking.

 From self-taught wine afficionados to those who have worked in the family winery their whole lives, our list of wine bloggers includes a little taste of everything.
 For a more extensive selection, peruse the Wine Bloggers Conference database.

 Whether you’re new to wine or a veteran taster, Madeline Puckette’s blog is sure to be a useful resource.
 Wine Folly is a collection of tutorials, guides, videos and infographics on all things wine.
 From basic topics like how to store open bottles of red wine to in-depth pieces for advanced wine connoisseurs on how to make money with wine investments, there’s something worthwhile for everyone no matter what your wine experience.

 The blog is informative, yet unpretentious with a touch of humor.
 Who knew getting an informal wine education could be so much fun?